What is Considered a Low GPA for Medical School? (+ Tips)

 Medical schools don’t expect perfection.
 What they expect is growth.
 If you're early in your undergrad journey and your GPA has room to recover, now is the time to turn the ship around.
 A strong upward trend, especially in upper-division science courses, can speak louder than a rocky start.
 That shows resilience, maturity, and a willingness to get better, which are exactly the qualities modern medicine demands.

 But what if you’re a senior?
 What if your GPA is locked in at a 3.2 or lower?
 It’s harder, but not the end.
 Postbacc programs and Special Master’s Programs (SMPs) exist for students like you.
-If you crush it there, 3.7+ in rigorous science courses, Adcoms take notice.
+If you crush it there, 3.7+ in rigorous science courses, AdComs take notice.
 These programs are your second chance to prove you can handle med school academics.

 How to Get into Medical School with a Low GPA